Dr. Muhammad Abba

 School of Science, Engineering and Environment

-Muhammad Kabir Abba is Research Fellow with Spray Research Group sunstantial industrial and academic experience in emissions and natural gas processing.
-He worked as a lecturer in the Petroleum Engineering department of Abubakar Tafawa Balewa University, Bauchi Nigeria.
-His research interests are carbon dioxide geological sequestration, “green” enhanced oil recovery, enhanced gas recovery by CO2 injection, and oil and gas pollution control.
-Currently working on indoor and outdoor air quality assessment and environmental sustainability.
+Muhammad Kabir Abba is a Research Fellow with the Spray Research Group and has substantial industrial and academic experience in emissions and natural gas engineering.
+He worked as a lecturer in the Petroleum Engineering Department of Abubakar Tafawa Balewa University, Bauchi Nigeria.
+His research interests are carbon dioxide geological sequestration, “green” enhanced oil recovery, enhanced gas recovery by carbon dioxide injection, and oil and gas pollution control.
+He is currently working on indoor and outdoor air quality assessment and environmental sustainability.